-Cradle cap — aka infantile seborrheic dermatitis (if you’re into that whole science thing) — is a common, completely harmless infant skin condition.
-But no, it certainly doesn’t look harmless.
+Cradle cap — aka infantile seborrheic dermatitis — is a common, completely harmless infant skin condition.
+However, it certainly doesn’t look harmless.
 The oily, yellow and/or white flakes will have passersby discretely throwing up in their mouths before saying “Oh . . . what an adorable baby.”
 And you’re lucky if it’s just affecting the scalp, as the term “cradle cap” implies.
 These patches can show up on the forehead, cheeks, nose, ears, buttocks, trunk, and more.
 But while it’s gross, it’s also benign and temporary.
 Severe cases may cause itching, but generally babies are oblivious to the condition.
-Doing nothing at all is an acceptable cradle cap treatment—it usually resolves itself within the first few months regardless of what you do.
+Doing nothing at all is an acceptable cradle cap treatment— luckily it usually resolves itself within the first few months regardless of what you do.

 You will do something, and so would I. Cradle cap makes babies ugly and robs us of those first months of showing off Junior which is one of the bonuses of being a parent.
 Below I outline how to get rid of cradle cap using research-based treatments.
 But before you begin any cradle cap treatment, be sure to consult your child’s physician.